-Homemade Rice Krispies with a summertime twist are full of the traditional S’mores flavors – marshmallows, buttery graham crackers, and sweet chocolate, and then to top it off, they’re covered in gooey marshmallow fluff that gets lightly toasted for that classic S’mores taste.
+Homemade Giant S'mores Rice Krispies Treats are full of the traditional S’mores flavors – marshmallows, buttery graham crackers, and sweet chocolate, and then to top it off, they’re covered in gooey marshmallow fluff that gets lightly toasted for that classic S’mores taste.

 One of the great disappointments of my life is that I can’t just walk around eating S’mores all day every day.
 But these S’mores Rice Krispies Treats are the next best thing.